rindow/rindow.github.io/_mathematics/openblas/overviewopenblas.md

 Please Download the version of OpenBLAS binaries that correspond to the rindow_openblas binaries.

 - https://github.com/xianyi/OpenBLAS/releases

+> If you are using Windows, you must Download the version of OpenBLAS binaries that correspond to the
+> rindow_openblas binaries.
+The compatible OpenBLAS Library release number is included in the filename
+> of the rindow-openblas pre-built archive file.
+If you use the wrong OpenBLAS release number DLL,
+> it will not work properly.

 Unzip it to a suitable location and set the execution path in the bin directory.